Questions? Misconceptions? Spins? Lies? Fake news?

 ❌FAKE: “Sen. Lacson says he is against pork, yet favors lump sum appropriations, as shown by his suggestion to President Duterte during their meeting in Malacanang last March 12.”

-1. What Sen. Lacson suggested during the March 12 meeting was that the budget bill as ratified by both houses last Feb.
-8, even if it contains lump sums and has no itemization yet, be the one enrolled, so the President can itemize or do line-item veto.
+2. What Sen. Lacson suggested during the March 12 meeting was that the budget bill as ratified by both houses last Feb.
+8, even if it contains lump sums and has no itemization yet, be the one enrolled, so the President can itemize or do line-item veto, to comply with the 1987 Constitution.

 ❌FAKE: “Sen. Lacson wants President Rodrigo Duterte to fail.”